surfinzap/typopo/README.md

   removeLines : true,

   // if true, removes empty lines before a nested Markdown list;
-  // set as false if you use Typopo to fix typography of your Markdown files
+  // set as false when you use Typopo to fix typography of your Markdown files
   // see examples: https://github.com/surfinzap/typopo/releases/tag/2%2F4%2F0
   removeWhitespacesBeforeMarkdownList : true,

+	// if true, markdown code blocks (i.e. `code`, ``code``, ```code```) will be ignored from being identified as incorrectly used single quote or double quote pairs
+	// set as false when you fix typos in generic texts (non-Markdown files)
+	// set as true when you want to keep Markdown code blocks in your Markdown files
+	keepMarkdownCodeBlocks: false,
 }
 ```